Use these tips to help receive the full benefits of your session

 - Emotion: Sometimes as massage releases physical tension from the body, emotions are released, too.
 If you experience this and would like to talk about it, please know that this is welcome.

 - Feedback: I invite you to give me any feedback that might help improve your massage.
-For instance, let me know if certain strokes feel especially useful or do not feel right for your body.
+For instance, let me know if certain types of touch or movement feel especially useful or do not feel right for your body.